 “Ladies and gentlemen!” announced the robot.
 “I give you Lady Aphrodite!”

 Ganesa felt a hundred eyes upon her as she gingerly made her way down the short flight of steps into the hall.
 She had never seen so many people together in one place and her senses were soon overwhelmed by the sights, sounds and smells of the scene before her.
 She was momentarily startled to see Lingam and Aglaope watching her from just a few metres away, then relaxed as it became clear they had failed to recognise her out of her work clothes.
 Her discomfort at being the centre of attention was brief, for the next guests were already being announced.
 Ganesa quickly moved away from the foot of the stairs.

 “Stunning girl,” murmured Lingam.

 “I have a dress just like that,” said Aglaope, shuddering at the memory of her reflection in the mirror.
 “Now where did that nice young man get to?”

-Ganesa moved towards the buffet table, feeling that at the very least she needed a glass of wine in her hand.
-Her eyes were continually drawn to the centre of the hall where couples were dancing to the sound of the orchestra, which to her amazement was not coming from a concealed holovid screen but instead from an ensemble of real-life musicians in the far corner of the room.
+Ganesa headed towards the buffet table, feeling that at the very least she needed a glass of wine in her hand.
+Her eyes were continually drawn to the centre of the hall and the couples dancing to the sound of the orchestra, which to her amazement was not coming from a concealed holovid unit but instead from an ensemble of real-life musicians in the far corner of the room.
 She was captivated by several of the young women on the floor, mesmerised by the way they composed themselves in the rhythm of the dance.
-They had competition in the shape of one young Indian man who was moving through the crowd like joy personified, skipping lightly with whoever came his way.
-Out of everything she had seen tonight, it was the music and dance that stirred her passion and she regarded the dancers with hopeful eyes, willing someone to come along and sweep her off her feet.
+They had competition in the shape of one young Indian man who was moving through the gathering like joy personified, skipping lightly with whoever came his way.
+Out of everything she had seen tonight, it was the music and dance that stirred her passion.
+She regarded the dancers with hopeful eyes, willing someone to come along and sweep her off her feet.